xthecoolboy/discord-bot-1222/README.md

 ### Message previews

 Messages can be previewed by sending a link to it.
-If ice has access to the server and channel the message was in, it will send an embed containing information about the message.
+If Aztec has access to the server and channel the message was in, it will send an embed containing information about the message.

+### Link scanning

+Bot can be configured to test links via virustotal.
+API key required.

+### Reddit

+Sending u/name or r/subreddit will result in small embed as preview being sent.

 ## Commands